-- Rufus is a schnauzer.
-He has a mild temperament and minimum moulting. - The Headteacher, Mr Heptinstall, and the Chair of Trustees, Mr Emery, both agree to a Thrive dog working in school. - All staff are aware that the school has a dog. - This document is accessible to all parents, via the school website. - The Thrive coordinator will review the policy and risk assessment annually. - Any staff, visitors or pupils known to have allergic reactions to dogs should notify the school for risk assessment review and should not go near the dog. - If the dog is ill, he will not be allowed into school until fully recovered. - The dog will be kept on a lead when moving between classrooms or on a walk and will be under the full control and supervision of an adult. - Pupils must never be left alone with the dog and there must be appropriate adult supervision at all times when the dog is present with pupils.

-• Pupils should be reminded of what is appropriate behaviour around the dog.
-Pupils should remain calm around the dog.
-They should not make sudden movements and must never stare into a dog's eyes as this could be threatening for the dog.
-Pupils should not put their face near the dog and should always approach it standing up.
+- · The Headteacher, Mr Hutt, and the Chair of Trustees, Kathryn Byng, both agree to Thrive dogs working in school. - · All staff are aware that the school has two Thrive dogs. - · This document is accessible to all parents, via the school website. - · The Thrive coordinator will review the policy and risk assessment annually. - · Any staff, visitors or pupils known to have allergic reactions to dogs should notify the school for risk assessment review and should not go near the dogs. - · If the dogs are ill, they will not be allowed into school until fully recovered. - · The dogs will be kept on a lead when moving between classrooms or on a walk and will be under the full control and supervision of an adult. - · Pupils must never be left alone with the dogs and there must be appropriate adult supervision at all times when the dogs are present with pupils. - · Pupils should be reminded of what is appropriate behaviour around the dogs.
+Pupils should remain calm around the dogs.
+They should not make sudden movements and must never stare into a dog's eyes as this could be threatening for the dogs.
+Pupils should not put their face near the dogs and should always approach them standing up.

-- Pupils should never go near or disturb the dog if it is sleeping or eating. - Pupils must not be allowed to play too roughly with the dog.

-• If the dog is surrounded by a large number of pupils, the dog could become nervous and agitated.
-Therefore the adult in charge of the dog must ensure that s/he monitors the situation.

-• Dogs express their feelings through their body language.
+- · Pupils should never go near or disturb the dogs if they are sleeping or eating. - · Pupils must not be allowed to play too roughly with the dogs. - $\cdot$ If the dogs are surrounded by a large number of pupils, the dogs could become nervous and agitated.
+Therefore the adult in charge of the dogs must ensure that s/he monitors the situation. - · Dogs express their feelings through their body language.
 Growling or baring of teeth indicate that the dog is feeling angry or threatened.
 Flattened ears, tail lowered or between their legs, hiding behind their owner, whining or growling are signs that the dog is frightened or nervous.
-If the dog is displaying any of these warning signs he should be immediately removed from that particular situation or environment.

-- Children should not feed, or eat close to the dog. - Children should always wash their hands after handling the dog.

-• Any dog foul should be cleaned immediately and disposed of appropriately, with the affected area appropriately disinfected.
+If the dogs display any of these warning signs they should be immediately removed from that particular situation or environment. - · Children should not feed, or eat close to the dogs. - · Children should always wash their hands after handling the dogs. - · Any dog foul should be cleaned immediately and disposed of appropriately, with the affected area appropriately disinfected.